Leo Crowe

 Leo Jerome Crowe (April 2, 1912 – April 24, 1966) was an American professional basketball player.
 He played in the National Basketball League for the Indianapolis Kautskys and averaged 6.2 points per game.

 He was also a long-time high school basketball coach spanning tenures in Indiana, Pennsylvania, and Rhode Island.
 In 1940–41, Crowe led Huntington (IN) Catholic High School to a state championship, then as state runners-up the following the season.
-He led Rogers High School (RI) to a state championship in 1952.
-He died in 1966 from a heart attack.
+He led Rogers High School to a Rhode Island state championship in 1952.

+Crowe died in 1966 in Newport, Rhode Island from a heart attack.